AdobeDocs/analytics.en/help/technotes/ga-to-aa/reports/common-metrics.md

 <!-- Consider a screenshot showing the right-click context menu with Create metric from selection highlighted for Orders and Visit -->

-Adobe recommends working with an implementation consultant to obtain additional data in reporting.
+If your implementation does not yet accommodate product or conversion data, Adobe recommends working with an implementation consultant to ensure data quality and integrity.